MiSikora/laboratory/library/docs/gradle-plugin.md

   // Informs plugin to create 'enum class SomeFeature' during the generation period. feature("SomeFeature") {
+    // Used for option factory lookup.
+No value by default. key = "SomeFeatureKey"

     // Overrides globally declared namespace.
 No value by default. packageName = "io.mehow.sample.feature"